Low-Code /No-Code Space – an Intro

 The ‘Zero Code’ application development model relies on two basic elements used together to achieve the desired functionality:

 - A Design Platform used to construct the UI of the app, preferably via a drag-and-drop environment, equipped with a set of pre-built components assembled to create the desired screen-design

-- A set of Configuration Screens is used to adopt generic functionality to the needs of the specific applications.
+- A set of Configuration Screens is used to adapt generic functionality to the needs of the specific applications.
 Thus, for example, a form is constructed by configuring a set of ‘fields’, each defined by the type of information it accepts and eventually the e-mail address used to send the filled form.

-Based on these two components, rather complex combinations can be constructed, achieving functionality once requiring army of programmers by small teams of experts familiar with the chosen ‘Zero-Code’ platform
+Based on these two components, rather complex combinations can be constructed, achieving functionality once requiring an army of programmers by small teams of experts familiar with the chosen ‘Zero-Code’ platform

 The Web case vs. the Mobile Case